-The City Plan identifies the need to investigate mid to long term potential for light rail along West Terrace, Hallifax and Sturt Streets, and Hutt Street, connecting more of the city and encouraging future transit-oriented development.
-This will be progressed through our Integrated Transport Strategy and tested through the CoADE.
+The City Plan identifies the need to investigate mid to long term potential for light rail looping the city, connecting more of the city and encouraging future transit-oriented development.
+This will be progressed through our Integrated Transport Strategy and tested through CoADE.

-Figure 4.19 Diagram of the proposed City Loop
+Figure 4.23 Diagram of the potential City Loop